DanWang1230/DanWang1230.github.io/pages/advanced_lane_finding.md

 Color binary:
 ![alt text][image6]

-#### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.
+#### 3. Perspective transform and an example of a transformed image.

 The code for my perspective transform includes a function called `warp_plus()`, which appears in the 2nd code cell of the IPython notebook.
 The `warp_plus()` function takes as inputs an image (`img`).
 The source (`src`) and destination (`dst`) points are defined inside the function.
 I chose the source and destination points in the following manner: